'Smash you': Hero commuter protects woman on Sydney train

-Tense video has captured a man exploding into an expletive-ridden rant and threatening to "smash" a female passenger on a packed train during peak hour.
+A tense video has captured a man exploding into an expletive-ridden rant and threatening to "smash" a female passenger on a packed train during peak hour.

-Footage of the chilling confrontation on a Sydney train was shared to Reddit on Friday.
+Footage of the chilling confrontation on a Sydney train was shared on Reddit.

 While much of what the man said was incoherent, some viewers were able to translate parts of his rant from Arabic.